Love and Lies (manga): Live-action film

 A live-action film adaptation premiered in October 2017.
 Instead of a love triangle between one boy and two girls, it has one girl and two boys.
 The film stars Aoi Morikawa as Aoi Nisaka, the lead heroine; Takumi Kitamura as Yūto Shiba, Aoi's childhood friend; and Kanta Satō as Sōsuke Takachino, Aoi's arranged partner.
 The film was directed by Takeshi Furusawa and the screenplay done by Erika Yoshida.

 Reception

 The manga's compiled book volumes have frequently ranked on Oricon's weekly top 50 comic charts.
 Volume 2 reached number 16, Volume 3 reached number 6, Volume 4 reached number 5, and Volume 5 reached number 15.
-Manga Box had reported Love and Lies as their most popular work with 3.5 million viewers, a month after the manga's launch in August 2014.
+One month after the manga's launch in 2014, Manga Box had reported Love and Lies as their most popular work with 3.5 million viewers, a month after the manga's launch in August 2014.

 The series ranked third in the first Next Manga Award in the web manga category.